-- Yas Links (Yas Island, Abu Dhabi) – Adjacent to the Yas Marina Circuit, this 7,450 yard, 18-hole course managed by Troon Golf makes the perfect pair to attending the Abu Dhabi Grand Prix.
+- Yas Links (Yas Island, Abu Dhabi) – Adjacent to the Yas Marina Circuit, this 7,450-yard, 18-hole course managed by Troon Golf makes the perfect pair for attending the Abu Dhabi Grand Prix.
 Approximately 1 hour and 10 minutes from DXB, 5 minutes from AUH.
 Stay at the W Abu Dhabi

 - Al Zorah Golf Club (Ajman) – also part of the Troon Golf network in the UAE, a stunning waterside course of international acclaim – perfect if you don’t want to base yourself in the big city, only 45 minutes from DXB.
 Stay nearby at The Oberoi Beach Resort, Al Zorah

-- Al Hamra Golf Club (Ras Al Khaimah) – Heading further north along the Gulf, the beautiful par-72 Al Hamra Championship course designed by Peter Harradine snakes it’s way around lagoons, marinas and 5-star beach front hotels.
-Approximately 1 hour and 10 minutes rom DXB.
+- Al Hamra Golf Club (Ras Al Khaimah) – Heading further north along the Gulf, the beautiful par-72 Al Hamra Championship course designed by Peter Harradine snakes its way around lagoons, marinas and 5-star beachfront hotels.
+Approximately 1 hour and 10 minutes from DXB.
 Stay at the Waldorf Astoria, Ras Al Khaimah

 More Frequently asked questions about Golf in Dubai

-With great weather, world- class golf courses offering luxurious amenities at their clubhouse, spectacular tournaments, all located within minutes from the top city attractions, Dubai is a top destination for playing golf.
+With great weather, world-class golf courses offering luxurious amenities at their clubhouse, and spectacular tournaments, all located within minutes from the top city attractions, Dubai is a top destination for playing golf.

-There is more than a dozen courses in Dubai, with several ranked in the World’s Top 100 golf courses.
+There are more than a dozen courses in Dubai, with several ranked in the World’s Top 100 golf courses.

-Dubai offers the flexibility to purchase annual membership, seasonal membership deals, or even pay as you go.
-You can also choose from short academy courses, 9 hole layouts, or full 18 hole championship course experiences to fit your budget.
+Dubai offers the flexibility to purchase an annual membership, seasonal membership deals, or even pay-as-you-go.
+You can also choose from short academy courses, 9-hole layouts, or full 18-hole championship course experiences to fit your budget.

 Annual memberships depend on the golf club you choose.
-They start from 24,000 AED p.a. for the cheaper clubs, up to 54,000 AED p.a. for Championship courses.
+They start from 24,000 AED p.a. for the cheaper clubs and up to 54,000 AED p.a. for Championship courses.